Kishore0752/FlowList/README.md

 ## License

-FlowList is open-source and free to use under the MIT License.
+FlowList is open-source and free to use.